clebert/pageobject/README.md

 }
 ```

-You can find the complete code of the example [here][internal-example].
+You can find the complete code of the example [here][internal-example-getting-started].
 It can be executed with Node.js 8 or higher.

 ## Packages